Continuous Beam

 General

-For concrete, steel and timber, the program carries out the design or the stress analysis for the preselected cross-section dimensions.
+For concrete, steel, timber and aluminium, the program carries out the stress analysis for the preselected cross-section dimensions.

 • Automatic calculation of the effective slab width